Gov. Newsom tests positive for COVID-19 - NewsBreak

 Newsom will continue to work remotely and remain in isolation until Thursday, June 2, the governor’s officer said in a press release.
 He also received a prescription for COVID-19 treatment Paxlovid .

-Newsom is fully vaccinated and has received two booster shots, including one as recently as May 18.
+Newsom is fully vaccinated and has received two booster shots.
 He made his last public appearance on Friday after meeting with New Zealand Prime Minister Jacinda Ardern.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.